xbello/igv-control/README.md

 Download the .zip/.tar.gz from https://github.com/xbello/igvcontrol/releases and uncompress it.

-`igvcontrol` is only tested with `python 3.4.3`.
+`igvcontrol` is only tested with `python 3.4.3` and `python 2.7.10`.
 All third party libraries are listed in the text files under `requirements` dir.
 Enter the directory created with the `git` command above and type:

     pip install -r requirements/base.txt